okhanokbay/MapViewPlus/README.md

 - Adding more templates and making them subspecs.
 So, anyone who needs a template won't have to download all of the templates.
 Any ideas or additions are appreciated.

+- Annotation clustering (for both iOS 11 and iOS 11-) by utilizing native clustering in iOS 11 and using an open source clustering framework for iOS 11-

+- Custom view option for annotations

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.